Ehsan-O/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarters data
+Performing analysis on Kickstarters data to help the client make a better decision about starting her fundraising campaign